tab1-web/faq/docs/gameplay/progression/achievements.md

     { id: 'onebillion', title: "Acquire 1 Billion Adena", message: `What's the color of your Strider?
 Is it made out of Gold? <br> One of the most difficult achievements, congratulations! <br> <iframe width="560" height="315" src="https://www.youtube.com/embed/GjazN63hMkA?si=bLmBMqXnFZd15mdz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>` },

     // PvE & Raids
     { id: 'firstraid', title: "First Raid Boss Kill", message: `You've tasted blood!
-Raid bosses will fear you now.` }, { id: 'antharas', title: "Slayer of Antharas", message: `The Land Dragon falls before you!
-A legendary feat.` }, { id: 'valakas', title: "Vanquisher of Valakas", message: `The Fire Dragon is no more.
-The world trembles at your might.` }, { id: 'baium', title: "Baium's Bane", message: `You've defeated the fallen angel.
+Raid bosses will fear you now.
+I wonder how it went!
+Were there a lot of call outs, healers running out of mana, perhaps realizing too late that the boss does reflect damage?
+Hope you got some cool drops!` }, { id: 'antharas', title: "Slayer of Antharas", message: `The Land Dragon falls before you!
+A legendary feat.
+Was it ton of fun?
+I hope so!` }, { id: 'valakas', title: "Vanquisher of Valakas", message: `The Fire Dragon is no more.
+The world trembles at your might.
+Did your party get last hit for getting Valakas Slayer Circlet?` }, { id: 'baium', title: "Baium's Bane", message: `You've defeated the fallen angel.
 Heaven and Hell know your name.` },

     // PvP & Sieges